 Store your fine, loose leaf tea in a proper tea container.
 Tea needs to be kept away from heat, light, air, and moisture.
 The best way to store tea is at room temperature in an airtight tea canister.
 Tea will lose its flavor and scent quickly if stored in fancy, purely decorative tea containers or kept near a heat source, such as a stove or next to the toaster in your kitchen.

 Arabica coffee typically grows at high elevations.
 The coffee cherries (which each contain two coffee beans), are hand picked daily, when ripe.
 Arabica coffee is not bitter, and has one half the caffeine of Robusta coffee beans.
 Robusta coffee is typically grown at low altitudes.
 Most Robusta coffee comes from the Ivory Coast of Africa, Indonesia, Vietnam.
 Robusta coffee is typically bitter, with an earthy taste, and much less expensive than Arabica coffee.
 The Robusta trees are shaken, and any cherries that fall to the ground are processed and sold.
 Robusta coffee also has almost twice the caffeine as Arabica Coffee.
-Baltimore Coffee & Tea Company has never, and will never, utilize or sell Robusta Coffee.
+Baltimore Coffee & Tea Company only uses Robusta coffee in only one of our blends: Espresso Roma, which uses Indonesian Robusta Coffee as a minor component .

 Different coffee companies have different names for their roasts.
 Our names are as follows: City Roast: the lightest of our roasts, primarily used for our Baltimore Blend(tm).
 Full City Roast: Used for most of our blends & varietals, a little bit darker that our City Roast.
 Viennese Roast: Primarily used for our Viennese Colombian, medium dark roast, just past the second bean crack.
 French Roast: Dark brown roast which brings the coffee's essential oils to the surface of the bean.
 Used for our French Roast & Espresso Milano(tm).
 Italian Roast: Black & oily, this is our darkest roast.
 Strong and bitter sweet.
 Don't forget, we will custom roast any coffee in any roast for you.
 There is a ten pound minimum for custom roasting.